-In my opinion this is one of the most important books I have read about causes of the Great Depression and World War II.
-“The Lords of Finance” should be on the must read list of anyone interested in understanding this particular economic collapse and macroeconomic cycles, the wisdom of today’s Lords of Finance in general.
-More than this, the narrative suggests some very interesting parallels to events going on today.
+In my opinion, this is one of the most important books I have read about the causes of the Great Depression and World War II.
+“The Lords of Finance” should be on the must-read list of anyone interested in understanding this particular economic collapse and macroeconomic cycles, the wisdom of today’s Lords of Finance in general.
+More than this, the narrative suggests some fascinating parallels to events going on today.

-“The Lords of Finance” offers a perspective that is new and many ways quite different than most of what has been written previously, and makes Galbraith’s “The Great Crash of 1929” seem superficial because of its focus only on events in the United States, and amateurish in its attempts to identify the causes of the great depression.
+“The Lords of Finance” offers a new perspective and many ways quite different than most of what has been written previously, and makes Galbraith’s “The Great Crash of 1929” seem superficial because of its focus only on events in the United States, and amateurish in its attempts to identify the causes of the great depression.

-“The Lords of Finance” goes into great detail about the economic events from 1914 up to the collapse of the 1930’s.
-The author places primary blame for the catastrophe on the return to the gold standard after World War I at the exchange rates that existed prior to the war.
+“The Lords of Finance” goes into great detail about the economic events from 1914 up to the collapse of the 1930s.
+The author places primary blame for the catastrophe on the return to the gold standard after World War I at the exchange rates that existed before the war.

-Milton Freidman did an excellent job in his study of monetary policy during the Depression by pointing out mistakes of the FED after the stock market crash that turned the recession into a depression, but I have wondered about the theory that it was US monetary policy alone that caused of the American stock market bubble, and the role of the lords of finance”.
+Milton Freidman did an excellent job in his study of monetary policy during the depression by pointing out mistakes of the FED after the stock market crash that turned the recession into a depression.
+Still, I have wondered about the theory that it was U.S. monetary policy alone that caused the American stock market bubble, and the role of the lords of finance”.

 I find this author’s explanation more satisfying.
-He says that the bubble was caused by an underpriced dollar and by the gold flowing into the country throughout the 1920’s.
+He says that an underpriced dollar caused the bubble, misjudgment by the Lords of Finance, and by the gold flowing into the country throughout the 1920s.
 This left the FED with the impossible task in 1928 of trying to support the European economies that were already falling into recession, and at the same time try to control the bubble growing on Wall Street.

 The focus of “The Lords of Finance” is on the central bankers of the four leading economies of the time, Benjamin Strong of the New York Federal Reserve Bank, Montagu Norman of the Bank of England, Emile Moreau of the Banque de France, and Hjalmar Schacht of the Reichsbank these are the Lords of Finance.
-These central bankers were well qualified and well intentioned, yet they helped to lead their nations down the path to disaster.
-Clearly the bankers had lots of help from the politicians in their respective countries that created a huge mess with reparations written into the Treaty of Versailles.
+These central bankers were well qualified and well-intentioned.
+Yet, they helped to lead their nations down the path to disaster.
+The bankers had lots of help from the politicians in their respective countries that created a huge mess with reparations written into the Treaty of Versailles.

 The War had been very expensive and the European Countries had funded it with debt.
 At Paris, the politicians decided to make the loser pay everybody’s share.
 While this solution was satisfying for the victors, it was clearly idiotic from an economic point of view.
 However, the treaty was not as significant as is generally believed because the German economy remained a basket case well into the 1930’s and eventually only paid about $4 billion of the $24 billion specified by the Treaty.

-According to Ahamed, as foolish as the Treaty of Versailles was, the real cause of the world wide economic collapse was the decision by the bankers to return the World to gold standard in the 1920’s.
+According to Ahamed, as foolish as the Treaty of Versailles was, the real cause of the worldwide economic collapse was the decision by the Lords of Finance to return the World to the gold standard in the 1920s.
 This decision placed the world economy in a straight jacket that eventually made the collapse inevitable, and probably justifies the book’s subtitle “the bankers who broke the world”.

 The problem was that the price of gold was fixed too low for the United States and France and too high for Germany and England.
 This caused gold to flow out of England and Germany and into France and, especially, the United States.
-This left the countries’ central bankers with limited control over their domestic economic policy.
-Eventually it led to a depression in Germany that brought Hitler to power and to the great stock market bubble and crash in the United States.
+This left the Lords of Finance with limited control over their domestic economic policy.
+Eventually, it led to a depression in Germany that brought Hitler to power and the great stock market bubble and crash in the United States.

 It is possible to find in these details some fascinating parallels to present problems in world trade.
-Today most of the world operates on a system of floating exchange rates that were set up after WWII specifically to prevent a repeat of the problems that Mr. Ahamed describes in “The Lords of Finance”.
+Today most of the world operates on a system of floating exchange rates that were set up after WWII specifically to prevent a repeat of the problems that Mr. Ahamed describes in “The Lords of Finance.”
 There are exceptions to the floating rate system, the most notable of which is that China and certain other Asian countries have chosen to peg their currency to the dollar.
 So the question for today’s reader is, what are the chances the Renminbi’s link to the dollar will eventually lead to the kind of disaster we saw in the thirties because of the Lords of Finance?